Former Chicago college student convicted of terrorism charge

 “Liking ISIS is not illegal,” Herman said in court.

-But prosecutors alleged Osadzinski worked in coordination or at the direction of IS.
+But prosecutors alleged Osadzinski worked in coordination or at the direction of the Islamic State.
 Authorities said Osadzinski boasted in communications about his computer skills and ability to speak Arabic, and he bragged that he would use a gun and explosives to elude authorities if need be.

 Assistant U.S. Attorney Melody Wells said Osadzinski was responding to the group’s directives to support it “on the digital front.”